robot-learning-freiburg/mobile-rl/readme.md

 Note: the current version represents the code used for the paper, except for the proprietary components outlined below.
 We may release a cleaner, more modular version of this code in the future.

+**MoMa-Codesign:** This repository also contains the code for the paper *Task-Driven Co-Design of Mobile Manipulators* in the `moma-codesign` branch.

 ## Proprietary Components
 ### HSR
 The HSR environment relies on packages that are part of the proprietory HSR simulator.
 If you have an HSR account with Toyota,